gotankersley/jsx-highlighting-npp/README.md

 #JSX Syntax Highlighting for Notepad++
 For those times when you need to edit JSX files inside of Notepad++.
-Patterned after the default javascript version, this adds some, (admittedly), simple highlighting for the HTML as well.
+Patterned after the default javascript version, this adds some, (admittedly simple), highlighting for the HTML as well.
-However, while a bit simple, it is still just good enough to be useful for me - and hopefully good enough for you as well.
+However, while a bit simple, it is still *just good enough* to be useful for me - and maybe useful for you as well.

+#Example

 #Installation
-In Notepad++ go to Language -> Define your Language... -> Import.
-Then, import *jsx.xml* from this repo.
+In Notepad++ go to Language -> Define your Language... -> Import,  and choose the *jsx.xml* file from this repo.
+This should place the JSX language at the bottom of the list of languages.

 #Limitations
 Here are some known limitations: